-PJ contributes a strong and proven ability to use cartographic design to illuminate the complex data relationships underlying public transit service.
+PJ contributes a strong and proven ability to use graphic design to illuminate complex data relationships underlying public transit service.
 She helps JWA clients see patterns and trends in their own data, providing them with the clear, relevant information upon which the JWA approach to transit network design is based.

 Christopher Yuen is an urban planner and transit analyst.
 He contributes his skills in cartography, data, and policy analysis.
 Through his education in the Ryerson University Master of Planning program and his work with Calgary Transit’s planning department, he has diverse experience in projects involving stakeholder engagement, service design, and data analysis.

 Álvaro Caviedes is a transit planner and data analyst at Jarrett Walker + Associates.
 He brings to the organization his experience in urban planning, social equity, statistical and spatial analysis, cartography, and research. Álvaro pursued a dual master’s degree in Urban Planning and Civil Engineering at Portland State University, where he focused on active transportation and accessibility.
 His interests lie on the social contexts of transportation systems and the ways in which data analysis and community engagement can help uncover people’s needs.

 Ricky Angueira, Associate